matthew-chirgwin/kafka-java-vertx-starter/ui/src/ReactCustomHooks/README.md

 ## List of custom hooks implemented

-- useWebsocket <link to readme here>
 - [`useTranslate`](./useTranslate/README.md) - a translation hook, enabling internationalisation
-- useKafkaVertxWebsocket <link to readme here>
+- [`useKafkaVertxWebsocket`](./useKafkaVertxWebSocket/README.md) - a websocket to interact with the Vertx backend used by this UI
+- [`useWebSocket`](./useWebSocket/README.md) - a hook to manage and interact with a WebSocket